z77177/LunaTV/README_EN.md

 4. **Deployment Complete**
    - Zeabur will automatically pull images and start services
+   - After services are ready, you need to manually set up an access domain (see next step)

+5. **Set Up Access Domain (Required)**
-   - Access the service once it's ready
+   - In the LunaTV service page, click the "Networking" or "Network" tab
+   - Click "Generate Domain" to create a free Zeabur domain (e.g., `xxx.zeabur.app`)
+   - Or bind a custom domain:
+     * Click "Add Domain" to add your domain
+     * Follow the prompts to configure DNS CNAME record pointing to the Zeabur-provided target
+   - Once the domain is set up, you can access LunaTV through the domain

-5. **Bind Custom Domain (Optional)**
+6. **Bind Custom Domain (Optional)**
-   - Click "Domains" in service settings
+   - In service settings, click "Domains"
    - Add your custom domain
    - Configure DNS CNAME record to point to the Zeabur-provided domain